 In vitro (controlled experiments), human and animal research studies showed that THCA and CBDA have a measurable action on enzymes and receptor sites, which means they have potential therapeutic action.
 Human receptors, found in the cell membranes are modulated by the body’s own signaling chemicals.

 These signaling compounds are called endocannabinoids, which play a vital role in controlling how you feel, control appetite, the immune system, virtually every bodily function.
 While we’re rapidly learning a lot, it is not understood fully, how THC, CBD controls or modulate the body’s receptors but we’re learning a lot rapidly.
 In fact, there is the debate about the existence of at least one new receptor type.

 Researchers have demonstrated the therapeutic action of raw cannabinoids in a number of conditions.

-Anti-inflammatory – immune system tonic
+- Anti-inflammatory – immune system tonic

-Anti-diabetic – balance insulin
+- Anti-diabetic – balance insulin

-Anti-ischemic – high blood pressure
+- Anti-ischemic – high blood pressure

 - THC (psychoactive) reacts with the CB1 cannabinoid receptor.
 THCA in raw cannabis apparently mediates serotonin receptors rather than the CB1 receptor and appears to exert its own anti-nausea is an entirely different way than THC (heated cannabis).

 - CBDA (raw cannabis) reduced both toxin and motion-induced nausea and vomiting in rats, via the serotonin receptor.
-CBD (heated cannabis) alone reacts with an entirely receptor – CB2 – to produce its medicinal effects.
+CBD (heated cannabis) alone reacts with an entire receptor – CB2 – to produce its medicinal effects.

 - CBDA was shown to be more potent than CBD in its serotonin-receptor-mediated effects.